Swarthon/ImaginationQuest/README.md

 ---

 To run this project, make sure that is has been previously compiled.
-Then go in target/bin/ and run TextQuest (TextQuest.exe for Windows users).
+Then go in target/bin/ and run ImaginationQuest (ImaginationQuest.exe for Windows users).

 Install
 -------